WHERE IS YOUR WEDDING GARMENT?

 6 But we are all like an unclean thing, And all our righteousnesses are like filthy rags; We all fade as a leaf, And our iniquities, like the wind, Have taken us away.

 God’s righteousness (the wedding garment) is available to all men as a gift.
-It is received by pure faith in the Lord Jesus Christ and His finished work (2 Cor.
+As a gift, it is received by pure faith in the Lord Jesus Christ and His finished work (2 Cor.
 5:21, Eph.
 2:8-9).

-Either you receive and cling to God’s righteousness (the wedding garment) by faith alone in Jesus Christ and His redemptive work, or you cling to your righteousness (filthy, stinking rag) by the works of the law.
-You cannot stick to God’s presence and your relationship with God!
+It is either you receive and cling to God’s righteousness (the wedding garment) by faith alone in Jesus Christ and His redemptive work, or you cling to your righteousness (filthy, stinking rag) by the works of the law.
+You cannot cling to both in God’s presence and your relationship with God!

 Romans 9:30-32 – NKJV

 30 What shall we say then?
 That Gentiles, who did not pursue righteousness, have attained to righteousness, even the righteousness of faith;